AndrewMurphy-ui/NYC-Dinner-Spot-Finder/README.md

 # 🍽️ NYC Dinner Spot Finder

-## 📋 Overview
+Project Overview
-This project analyzes a dataset of New York City restaurants to identify the best dinner spots using SQL queries.
-The dataset, `nomnom`, includes details such as restaurant names, neighborhoods, cuisines, user reviews, price ranges, and health inspection grades.
+This project involved analyzing a dataset of New York City restaurants to identify the best dinner options using SQL.
+The dataset, named nomnom, contains information such as restaurant names, neighborhoods, cuisine types, customer reviews, price ranges, and health inspection grades.

-Completed as part of a **Codecademy SQL course**, the goal was to sharpen my SQL skills through real-world-style analysis.
-The main objective was to help users find top NYC dinner spots by filtering restaurants based on criteria like high reviews, specific cuisines, or health inspection grades.
+Completed as part of a Codecademy SQL course, the project’s primary objective was to strengthen my SQL skills by working with real-world data.
+The analysis focused on helping users discover top-rated NYC dinner spots by filtering restaurants based on factors like high customer ratings, preferred cuisines, and health inspection results.

 > ✅ This project demonstrates my ability to work with relational databases and derive actionable insights—a key skill in data analytics.